 Some liken buckeye candies to chocolate-dipped peanut butter balls while other bakers say they are more like Reese’s peanut butter cups.
 Essentially, they have a smooth, sweet peanut butter filling that’s partially coated with chocolate (leaving some of the peanut butter exposed).

 Outside of their flavor, what I really love about these candies is that they’re so incredibly easy to make as well as to transport if you want to take them to a party.
-The next time you’re looking to impress guests, try making these super simple buckeyes.

 - Easy – In just a few quick steps these come together in nearly no time.
 Most of the prep time is involved with chilling them before and after dipping the peanut butter mixture in the chocolate.